TNunige/ARP/README.md

 Also, it periodically sends a signal to the watchdog process to inform its activity.

 ### Drone
-The drone process models the drone character movement by dynamically calculating the force impacting the drone based on the user key input (direction), command and repulsive force.
+The drone process models the drone character movement by dynamically calculating the force impacting the drone based on the user key input (direction), command, and repulsive force.
 The repulsive force is activated when the drone is near the game window borders.
 It calculates the forces based on the received user key from the keyboard process and writes it in a FIFO (named pipe).
 It utilizes the following dynamic motion equation:[equation] to determine the new position of the drone taking into account the sum of input forces and repulsive forces.
 Then, the Drone process updates shared memory with the drone's new position and the user key input.
 Additionally, it periodically sends a signal to the watchdog process to inform its activity.